Vietnam.vn - Nền tảng quảng bá Việt Nam

 6.png

-Denmark has extensive experience in developing offshore wind farms.
+Denmark has extensive experience developing offshore wind farms.

-According to Mr. Nicolai Prytz, Danish Ambassador to Vietnam, at COP 28, Denmark will promote the achievement of an agreement on the gradual reduction and cessation of fossil fuel use globally, setting targets to dramatically increase the proportion of renewable energy as well as enhance the use of energy efficiency.
+According to Mr. Nicolai Prytz, Danish Ambassador to Vietnam, at COP 28, Denmark will promote reaching an agreement on phasing out and ending the use of fossil fuels globally, setting targets to dramatically increase the proportion of renewable energy as well as enhance the use of energy efficiency.

-In Vietnam, Denmark is cooperating and supporting Vietnam in achieving these ambitious goals through the Energy Partnership Programme between the two countries.
-Over the past 10 years, the Programme continues to support and exchange with the relevant Vietnamese authorities the knowledge and tools needed to develop and implement policies and plans for the energy sector transition.
-The recent establishment of the Green Strategic Partnership between the two countries has opened up an even greater opportunity to strengthen long-term cooperation in the field of green transition, while moving towards a low-carbon economy in key sectors of the economy.
+In Vietnam, through the Energy Partnership Programme between the two countries, Denmark is cooperating and supporting Vietnam in the implementation process to achieve these ambitious goals.
+Over the past 10 years of implementation, the Programme continues to aim to support and exchange with the relevant Vietnamese authorities the necessary knowledge and tools to develop and implement policies and plans for the energy sector transition.
+The recent establishment of the Green Strategic Partnership between the two countries has opened up an even greater opportunity to strengthen long-term cooperation in the field of green transition, while at the same time moving towards a low-carbon economy in key sectors of the economy.

 gsp_1(1).jpg